 Law Enforcement Officer - Written Test Requirements

 The written examination is the first test administered.
 A passing score on the written exam is 70%.
-All candidates who take the written exam will take the physical ability test (PAT) immediately following the written examination.
+If you are scheduled to take the written exam and physical ability test (PAT) on the same day, you will take the PAT immediately following the written examination.
 Please plan on at least 6-7 hours to complete both exams.

 You may choose to take the PAT on a different date (within 90 days of the written exam), but you will be required to pay the PAT Retesting Fee if you choose to reschedule your PAT.